-- To track status and KPIs, use the pipeline dashboards, and create any custom dashboards.
+- To track status and key performance indicators (KPIs), use the pipeline dashboards, and create any custom dashboards.

 You created a pipeline that you can use in the selected project.

-You can also export your pipeline YAML to import and reuse in other projects.
+You can also export your pipeline YAML, then import it and reuse it in other projects.

 What to do next

 Learn about use cases that you might want to apply in your environment.
-See Common use case examples for vRealize Automation Code Stream.
+See Tutorials for using vRealize Automation Code Stream.